What is a Knee Arthroscopy?

 An arthroscopy is a minimally invasive operation to repair a damaged joint.
 The surgeon examines the joint with an arthroscope (joint camera) while making repairs through a small incision.

-You may have knee arthroscopy to investigate or repair knee joint problems such as meniscus tears, some ligament repairs and joint injuries (eg mild arthritis).
+You may have a knee arthroscopy to investigate or repair knee joint problems such as meniscus tears, some ligament repairs and joint injuries (eg mild arthritis).
 Compared with open surgery, arthroscopy has a faster recovery time.

 What to Expect Post-Arthroscopy

 Initially, you will experience some swelling and pain in the knee for a few days post-operatively.
 You will most likely be given a prescription for pain medication and an anti-inflammatory drug to help alleviate these symptoms.